 Steps to make savory muffins

-- Muffins are very easy to make and these are made the old-fashioned way: a bowl with wet ingredients and a bowl with dry ingredients that are mixed together swiftly and lightly.
+- Muffins are very easy to make, and these are made the old-fashioned way: a bowl with wet ingredients and a bowl with dry ingredients that are mixed together swiftly and lightly.

 - The add-ins (cheese, tomatoes, and parsley) are added before the dry ingredients are completely incorporated.
 That way, the batter is mixed as little as possible to ensure tender muffins.

-Dry and wet ingredients are stirred in separate bowls and then lightly mixed together.
-Don't beat or overmix!
+Dry and wet ingredients are stirred in separate bowls and then lightly and swiftly combined to make a wet batter.

 The final batter is thick and chunky.
+It's well integrated with no dry parts, but not overmixed.

 Baking